 - Shoulder presses

-For this bodyweight push workout, the focus is on the upper body push exercises that specifically focus on the chest muscles, shoulder muscles, triceps, and arm muscles.
+For this bodyweight push workout, the focus is on the upper body push exercises that specifically focus on the chest muscles, shoulder muscles, triceps, and arm muscles, which means thoracic mobility exercises are great to make sure you can move your upper body properly, the same goes for this triceps workout at home without equipment.

 Of course, your back muscles and core will come into play as well.
-This is why it's important to balance it out with a lower body workout in the week also.
+This is why it's important to balance it out with a beginner dumbbell leg workout in the week, also.

 The focus of this push workout is on strength, which means that’s you’ll be pushing to almost failure on your exercises.
 When you do this, you need to take longer rest periods so that you’re able to perform the best set.